Lewiz1909/Lewiz1909/README.md

 ->Advanced proficiency in C++ and Lua

-->Taught programming to 10+ students since secondary, highschool level
+->Taught programming to 30+ people.

 ->Quick to adapt and eager to learn

 ->Strong leadership and communication skills

-->Entrepreneurial mindset
+->Entrepreneurial mindset.